 Healthy People 2020 reports that clinical preventive services to prevent cardiovascular disease alone could save tens of thousands of lives annually.
 According to the CDC, among people with diabetes, blood pressure management can reduce the risk of heart disease and stroke by 33% to 50%.
 Improved cholesterol levels can reduce cardiovascular complications by 20% to 50%.

 The advantages of preventive care far outweigh receiving treatment once disease strikes.
 The time it takes for getting annual check-ups, regular screenings, immunizations and vaccines pales in comparison to literally adding years to your life.

 Nutrition is a controllable risk factor when it comes to disease.
 Mom’s Meals offers a variety of menus for people with chronic conditions as well as selections for maintaining general health.
-No matter what you choose, our programs deliver nutritious, high-quality food to your doorstep.
+No matter what you choose, our programs deliver nutritious, high-quality food direct to your home.